 To make economically efficient choices, individuals must not only be free to choose but also have accurate information regarding the benefits they are likely to receive from the alternatives available to them.
 They must also be able to choose without outside persuasion, coercion, threats of force from others.
 From the alternatives available to them, sovereign consumers will then choose an assortment of goods and services that most efficiently meets their individual needs and wants.

-Sovereignty and efficiency not only apply to consumers’ choices but also to allocation of the scarce natural and human resources used to produce goods and services for consumers.
-From the alternatives available, sovereign producers will choose to use assortments of productive resources that best suit their abilities to produce things of greatest value to consumers.
+Sovereignty and efficiency not only apply to consumers’ choices but also to the allocation of the scarce natural and human resources used to produce goods and services for consumers.
+From the alternatives available, sovereign producers will choose to use assortments of productive resources that best suit their abilities to produce things of the greatest value to consumers.

 The efficient allocation of scarce resources means choosing assortments of goods and services that will maximize the benefits of consumers relative to the natural and human resources used to produce them.
-Sustainable economies must make efficient use of nature's limited resources not only to meet the individual needs of people of the present but also leave equal or better opportunities for those of the future.
+Sustainable economies must make efficient use of nature's limited resources not only to meet the individual needs of people of the present but also to leave equal or better opportunities for those of the future.

 As with the ecological and social principles of sustainability, the core principles of economics also apply to social and ecological relationships.
 Social value, like economic value, is determined by scarcity.
 If a person has no friends, a new friendship may greatly improve their quality of life.
 No two friendships are of equal social value.
 However, as a person gains more friends, beyond some point, each new friendship tends to add less to their quality of life.

 In addition, each new friendship requires additional time and energy.
 People naturally invest their limited time and energy in personal relationships that are expected to result in the greatest social value.
 Sustainable social relationships are also relationships of choice rather than necessity.
 Dependent relationships invariably degenerate into exploitation and oppression.
-These same principles are valid for all types of personal relationships—within families, social groups, communities, societies—the relationships just become less personal.
+These same principles are valid for all types of personal relationships—within families, social groups, communities, and societies—the relationships just become less personal.

 Finally, the principles of economics also apply to our relationships with nature.
-As natural resources become less abundant, they become more valuable—not only in economic value but also ecological value.
+As natural resources become less abundant, they become more valuable—not only in economic value but also in ecological value.
 However, most things of nature become ecologically valuable long before they become economically valuable.
 Sustainable relationships with nature must be ecologically efficient, rather than economically efficient.

 People have a basic human need to connect with nature, as individuals.
-People need to be free to choose when and how we relate to nature.
-Some may spend days or weeks in wild places, others just hike, walk, or camp in the woods or by a lake or stream, others just visit parks or green spaces from time to time.
+People need to be free to choose when and how they relate to nature.
+Some may spend days or weeks in wild places, others just hike, walk, or camp in the woods or by a lake or stream, and others just visit parks or green spaces from time to time.
 Some choose to spend their lives protecting the things of nature.

 The principles of economics are equally valid for social and ecological relationships.
 However, choices must be based on social and ecological values rather than economic values.